 Steps to Take for Workers’ Comp Benefits

 We will start this article with the dos.
 Any Columbus workers’ compensation attorney knows that these simple things can make the difference between getting your claim approved from the start and having to file an appeal.

 Do: Seek Medical Assistance as Soon as Possible after the Accident

 A work-related injury or condition must be diagnosed by a licensed healthcare professional.
 Also, you have a requirement to mitigate tour damages – that is, to do what any reasonable person would do to limit the severity and extent of their injuries.

 Even if you are not immediately in pain, you should still ask to be taken to the nearest ER.
 You may have serious internal injuries that need immediate care.
-Also, the attending doctor’s report will confirm your injuries, a probable cause and – very important – the date and time when you were examined.
+Also, the attending doctor’s report will confirm your injuries and record the date and time when you were examined.
 If this date is several days after your accident, your employer is very likely to deny your workers’ compensation claim.

 Once you informed your employer that you were injured and leave to seek medical attention, you will be required to take a drug test.
 You must not refuse this test, because it represents grounds for your claim to be denied.

-If you know that you were using prescription medication which was legally prescribed to you, report this to your employer.
-Also, don’t forget to mention this aspect to your Columbus workers compensation attorney.
+If you know that you were using prescription medication that was legally prescribed to you, report this to your employer.
+Also, don’t forget to mention this aspect to your Columbus workers’ compensation attorney.
 Unfortunately, if you were using recreational drugs, you do not have a valid case.